kindohm/kindohm.com.older/_posts/2014/2014-01-21-live-coding-with-tidal.md

 ---
 layout: post
-title: "20 Minute Improvised Live Coding Session With Tidal"
+title: "20 Minutes of Improvised, Live Coded Audio With Tidal"
 ---

 <p>A 20-minute, improvised live coding session with <a href="http://yaxu.org/tidal">Tidal</a>.</p>